hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 All largely straightforward.
 - MUI Modals were useful for dialogues thanks to their built-in JS.
 - Back button added to filtered Album/Review index views: used JS in frontend as this has access to the URL.

+## 08/10/23: Rehosted!

+Finally redeployed the App - about a year on from when the first version was deployed - using Heroku.

+I decided to use Heroku for simplicity's sake, with a MongoDB Atlas database.

 ## Main Features & Fixes completeed prior to rehost:
 - Implemented image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)